dannyjnwong/dannyjnwong.github.io/_drafts/2017-06-29-Predicting-Postop-Morbidity-Elective-Surgical-Patients-using-SORT.Rmd

 unlink("SOuRCe.R")
 ```

 What is happening here is, I have written a separate R Markdown document, which I used to clean the original data and save it as an `.Rdata` file, which I can then load in to this document.
-I also have a separate `SOuRCe.Rmd` file which I used to perform all my analysis work.
+I also have a separate `SOuRCe.Rmd` file which I used to perform all my analysis work, you can look at the code contained within that R Markdown file [here](/assets/others/SOuRCe.Rmd), as well as the `.html` output from that [here](/assets/others/SOuRCe.html).
 This was essentially my analysis for the study, where I conduct all the model development and computing.
 That document was knitted into either `.html` or `.docx` to facilitate analysis discussions with my co-authors during the early days of the study.
 I then use the `purl()` function to convert the `.Rmd` file into `.R` and I read that code using `read_chunk()` in my document.
 Later in the document, I then call parts of the analysis I want to refer to in my manuscript, which are named code chunks.
 To do so, I include a chunk in my manuscript document like so:

 ```
 {r, echo=FALSE, message=FALSE, warning=FALSE, results="hide", fig.show='hide'}